ChengIC/AWESOME-LLM-RAG-CHATBOT/promptfoo-example/README.md

 As we can see, evaluating LLMs is very similar to test-driven development in software.
 In fact, we can test not only the responses to prompts but also the configurations related to the providers.

 ## Quick Start
-- [ ] Install `npm` on your machine
+- [ ] **Install Node.js and npm.** Refer to [installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-- [ ] Install promptfoo `npm install -g promptfoo` at your project root
+- [ ] **Install promptfoo** at your project directory using command `npm install -g promptfoo`.
-- [ ] Initialize promptfoo `promptfoo init`
+- [ ] **Initialize promptfoo** at your project directory using command `promptfoo init`.

 1. Create a prompt file, e.g. `prompt1.txt`.
 Make sure the variable is wrapped in `{{}}`.
 2. Modify `promptfooconfig.yaml` to add your prompt file.
 In this example, I tested the response of a LLM-RAG API built with Django and hosted at `http://127.0.0.1:3002` with endpoint `POST /api/chat-gpt`.
 The test is to check if the response contains the capital of the country.
+The `promptfooconfig.yaml` should be like this:
 ```yaml
 prompts: [prompt1.txt]
 providers: